gitter-badger/oscmodulator/README.md

     grunt nw-dev

-Runs the packaged node-webkit application.
+Run the packaged node-webkit application.
 Depends on `grunt` or `grunt default`

   grunt nw-open